deeedob/thesis/content/10_introduction.md

 should not only feel native but also be intuitive.
 This implies that events triggered by the host should effortlessly weave into Qt's event system.
-Additionally, these events should be designed to offer signal & slot mechanisms, ensuring they are readily available for utilization within various UI components, streamlining development and promoting a more organic interaction between components.
+Additionally, these events should be designed to offer signal & slot mechanisms, ensuring they are easily available for utilization within various UI components, streamlining development and promoting a more organic interaction between components.